-The final section of the chapter discusses several procedures and practices that could improve the operation of the annual meeting of shareholders, including:
+The final section of the chapter discusses and urges adoption of several procedures and practices that could improve the operation of the annual meeting of shareholders, including:

 - 1. Rotation of the location of the annual meeting; - 2.
 Scheduling of the annual meeting at a convenient time; - 3.
 Regional shareholder meetings to supplement the annual meeting; - 4.
-Post-meeting reports; and - 5.
-Surveys of shareholders to discover questions they may have, responses to those questions at annual meeting, and

-6. Reports of questions and responses in post-meeting reports.
+Post-meeting reports; - 5: Surveys of shareholders to discover questions they may have, and a means to provide responses to those questions at annual meetings; and - Reports of questions and responses in post-meeting reports.

-Chapter Two: Disclosure of Socially Significant Information
+Chapter Three: Disclosure of Socially Significant Information

-Chapter Two considers the adequacy of the Commission's approach to the disclosure of socially significant corporate information.
-During the 1970's, the Commission increasingly was called upon to consider questions relating to the disclosure of information which, while not necessarily material from an economic standpoint, was so socially significant that disclosure to shareholders and investors perhaps was warranted.
+Chapter Three considers the adequacy of the Commission's approach to the disclosure of socially significant corporate information.
+During the 1970's, the Commission increasingly was called upon to consider questions relating to the disclosure of information which, while not necessarily material from an economic standpoint, was so socially significant that disclosure to shareholders, and investors perhaps was warranted.
 Moreover, extensive legislation was adopted during the 1960's and 1970's to regulate directly corporate conduct affecting society.
 These legislative developments affected the work of the Commission.
-When registrants became subject to extensive new legal liabilities for noncompliance with increasingly stringent regulatory requirements, a variety of novel disclosure issues emerged, such as to what extent must information about the impact of environmental laws on the company and the impact of the company's operations on the environment be disclosed and to what extent must companies accrue or disclose material loss contingencies.
-Moreover, the same forces that hastened enactment of conduct-related laws focused increasing attention on the adequacy of existing corporate disclosures.
+When registrants became subject to extensive new legal liabilities for noncompliance with increasingly stringent regulatory requirements, a variety of novel disclosure issues emerged, such as the extent to which information about the impact of environmental laws on the company and the impact of the company's operations on the environment must be disclosed and the extent to which companies must accrue or disclose material loss contingencies.
+Moreover, the same forces that hastened enactment of conduct-related laws focused increasing attention on the adequacy of existing corporate disclosures about such conduct.

 The chapter evaluates the extent to which socially significant information should be disclosed in proxy statements for the purpose of permitting shareholders to make informed voting decisions.
-While many shareholders may consider the nature of management's social performance in connection with the election of the board of directors which oversees management, the staff believes that it would be inappropriate for the Commission to require disclosure of additional specific categories of social information since, in the staff's experience, the extent and nature of shareholder social concerns varies from company to company and changes over time.
-The staff believes that the shareholder proposal process generally serves to generate disclosure of whatever socially significant information interests a substantial number of shareholders and can be used by ethical shareholders to make issuers aware of their social concerns.
-The staff rejects several specific suggestions to enhance further the operation of the shareholder proposal rule for these purposes because of technical difficulties with the proposed changes and the extent to which corporations already respond to shareholder proposals concerning corporate social responsibility.
+While many shareholders may consider the nature of management's social performance in connection with the election of the board of directors which oversees management, the staff believes that it would be inappropriate for the Commission to require disclosure of additional specific categories of social information since, in the staff's experience, the extent and nature of shareholder social concerns vary from company to company and change over time.
+Rather, the staff believes that the shareholder proposal process generally serves to generate disclosure of whatever socially significant information interests a substantial number of shareholders and can be used by ethical shareholders to make issuers aware of their social concerns.
+The staff rejects several specific suggestions to enhance further the operation of the shareholder proposal rule for these purposes because of difficulties with the proposed changes and the extent to which corporations already respond to shareholder proposals concerning corporate social responsibility.

-The staff's conclusion is based, in part, upon the effective functioning of the Financial Accounting Standards Board's Statement of Financial Accounting Standards No. 5: Accounting for Contingencies, ("FAS 5") which is intended to generate timely disclosure of material financial contingencies, including loss contingencies arising from practices related to environmental compliance, equal employment opportunity and other matters of social concern.
+The staff's conclusions are premised, in part, upon the effective functioning of the Financial Accounting Standards Board's Statement of Financial Accounting Standards No. 5: Accounting for Contingencies, ("FAS 5"), which is intended to generate timely disclosure of material financial contingencies, including loss contingencies arising from practices related to environmental compliance, equal employment opportunity, and other matters of social concern.
 While the staff concludes that FAS 5 is basically sound, it notes that the absence of additional practical guidance about the meaning and application of the key terms in FAS 5 may affect the extent to which there currently is adequate disclosure of contingencies.
-Accordingly, the staff recommends that the Commission should authorize it to:
+Accordingly, the staff recommends that the Commission authorize it to: